twalker7/Employee-directory-12/README.md

 # Employee-directory-12

-## No walkthrough video or README - Resubmission intend!
+## No walkthrough video or README - Resubmission intended!